sitepark/spml-vscode/README.md

   <br>
 </h1>

-### The core functionality is provided by [lspml](https://github.com/DrWursterich/lspml), an dedicated language server written in Rust. ⭐
+### The core functionality is provided by [lspml](https://github.com/DrWursterich/lspml), a dedicated language server written in Rust. ⭐

 ![example-video](./docs/example.webp)